 Now that that’s all set up, we can move on to the final section and bind our report to data at application runtime.

 Now that the Angular Report Viewer component is set up, we can write the code that will bind the data to the report when our application runs.
-The first thing that we’re going to do is create a reference for the report viewer component and define the fields of our data set:
+Inside of our Angular application:

 @ViewChild(ViewerComponent, { static: false }) reportViewer: ViewerComponent;